tomvlk/maillurker/docs/source/installation.rst

 Your all set to use.
-See the usage part on how to start and use the Email Lurker application.
+See the usage part on how to start and use the Mail Lurker application.